volpito/Palo_It/README.md

 This is a react-rails app, including both languages in a single project-file.
 To run the app, please enter these commands in your terminal :

+bundle install
+yarn
-bundle install yarn install (and also maybe) npm install
+(and also maybe) npm install

 I would then advise you to make sure that the databases are up and running with the following :